 Caffeine reduced pain significantly during the maximal contractions and had a small effect on pain reduction during the submaximal contractions.
 Although the exact mechanism by which caffeine may work hasn’t been elucidated, the authors surmised that caffeine may reduce pain by blocking the adenosine released during inflammation.
 This study was limited by the small number of subjects participating.
 Look for future research to support the potential benefits of caffeine for the reduction of DOMS and the effect of caffeine on markers of inflammation.19

 The two-hour postexercise window is characterized by an increased rate of substrate incorporation into the cellular structure.
-In fact, the window immediately after exercise—30 minutes postexercise—shows the greatest increases.20,21 The literature shows that providing carbohydrate and protein in at least a 3:1 to 4:1 ratio favoring carbohydrate stimulates the greatest adaptations to promote muscle recovery and growth.
+In fact, the window immediately after exercise—30 minutes postexercise—shows the greatest increases.20,21 The literature shows that providing carbohydrate and protein favoring more carbohydrate stimulates the greatest adaptations to promote muscle recovery and growth.
 Recent studies have also suggested this combination will help prevent markers in the blood that are reflective of muscle damage.22

 Two very similar, well-conducted studies required young, healthy males to complete exercise exhaustion trials on a cycle ergometer followed by time to exhaustion trials at a standard workload before supplementing with isocaloric carbohydrate-protein beverages in a 4:1 ratio.22,23 Performance was not improved; however, circulating levels of CK and LDH were improved, suggesting that supplementing with carbohydrate and protein in a 4:1 ratio may help minimize muscle damage associated with exhaustive exercise in addition to promoting greater restoration of muscle recovery.23,24